robbiehanson/XMPPFramework/README.md

 * Please try to write your code in a way that's testable.
 Using `XMPPMockStream` makes testing pretty easy.
 Look at examples in `Testing-Shared` for inspiration.
 * You will need both CocoaPods and Carthage to work on tests.
 Run `carthage checkout` in the root of the repository, and `bundle install && bundle exec pod install` in the `Testing-iOS` and `Testing-macOS` folders.
 * Create your test files to the `Testing-Shared` folder, and then add them to the iOS, macOS, and tvOS targets in `Testing-Carthage/XMPPFrameworkTests.xcodeproj`, `Testing-macOS/XMPPFrameworkTests.xcworkspace` and `Testing-iOS/XMPPFrameworkTests.xcworkspace`.
-* If you plan on writing Swift code, please keep it isolated in the `Swift/` folder and `XMPPFrameworkSwift.framework` target, and ensure none of the pure Obj-C code has dependencies on it.
+* If you plan on writing Swift code, please keep it isolated in the `Swift/` folder, and ensure none of the pure Obj-C code has dependencies on it.
+All public APIs must be Obj-C compatible and marked with `@objc`.
+Remember to add your files to the `XMPPFrameworkSwift.framework` target.
+Ensure that all your unit tests pass for both the CocoaPods and Carthage integrations.
+For an example, look at `Testing-Carthage/XMPPFrameworkSwiftTests.xcodeproj`, `Testing-Swift/SwiftOnlyTest.swift`, and the `XMPPFrameworkSwiftTests` targets within `Testing-macOS` and `Testing-iOS`.

 Looking to help but don't know where to start?